TKontu/acadwrite/ARCHITECTURE.md

 # AcadWrite: Academic Writing Assistant - Architecture Overview

+> **Document Status**: Updated to reflect MVP 0.1 implementation (2025-11-05)
+>
+> This document has been updated from the original specification to reflect the actual implementation.
+See [Changelog](#changelog) for details on architectural evolution.

 ## Executive Summary

 **AcadWrite** is a lightweight academic writing tool built on top of FileIntel's hybrid RAG infrastructure.
 It transforms FileIntel's document intelligence capabilities into specialized workflows for scientific writing, citation management, and argument analysis.

+**Current Status**: MVP 0.1 complete with core generation workflows plus advanced document enhancement features.

 ### Core Premise
 - **FileIntel** = RAG platform (document processing, vector+graph search, citation extraction)